Simulation-Software-Engineering/Lecture-Material/version-control/material/merge_rebase_slides.md

 - `git checkout feature && git rebase main`
   <img src="https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/version-control/material/figs/history_rebase/fig.png" width=90%; style="margin-left:auto; margin-right:auto; padding-top: 25px; padding-bottom: 25px">
-- Then: `git checkout main && git merge feature` (fast-forward)
-- Downside: history is rewritten, the commits are not the same, they now have different parent commits
+- New parents --> new hashes --> history is rewritten
+- If `feature` is already on remote, it needs a force push `git push --force myfork feature`
-- Thus, only use rebase if **only you** work on a branch (a local branch or a branch on your fork)
+- Be careful: only use rebase if **only you** work on a branch (a local branch or a branch on your fork)
-- If already on remote, it needs a force push `git push --force myfork feature` (since history is rewritten)
-- For local branches very helpful: `git pull --rebase` (fetch & rebase)
+- Remark: for local branches very helpful: `git pull --rebase` (fetch & rebase)

 ---

 ## GitHub PR Merge Variants

-- GitHub offers three ways how to merge a non-conflicting (no changes in same files) PR:
+- GitHub offers three ways to merge a non-conflicting (no changes in same files) PR:
   - Create a merge commit
   - Squash and merge
   - Rebase and merge